 Trade Union Funds

-According to Article 23, Decision 1908/QĐ-TLĐ, trade union funds fees are as listed below:
+According to Article 23, Decision 1908/QĐ-TLĐ and the updated Trade Union Law 2024 effective July 1, 2025, the contributions to trade union funds are as follows:

 Personal Income Tax